aimms/user-guide/aimms-ide/Solvers/CPLEX/MIP Cuts/CPLEX_Cuts_-_RLT_Cuts.rst

 **References**

-*	H. D. Sherali and W. P. Adams, A Reformulation-Linearization Technique for Solving Discrete and Continuous Nonconvex Problems, Springer, 1999.
+*	Sherali, H. D., and W. P. Adams, *A Reformulation-Linearization Technique for Solving Discrete and Continuous Nonconvex Problems*, Springer, 1999.